harej/reports_bot/README.md

 A number of tasks are provided.
 Advice on developing your own is given at the end of this section.

+* `load_project_config`: Loads WikiProject-specific configuration from the wiki and stores it in the bot's database.
 * `update_members`: Updates WikiProject membership lists based on WikiProjectCard transclusions.
 * `update_project_index`: Updates the index of articles associated with each